muhlbach/mlregression/README.md

 # Machine learning regression (mlregression)

-Machine Learning Regression (mlregrresion) is an off-the-shelf implementation fitting and tuning the most popular ML methods (provided by scikit-learn)
+Machine Learning Regression (mlregrresion) is an off-the-shelf implementation fitting and tuning the most popular ML methods (provided by scikit-learn).

+Currently, the __fully__ implemented models include:
+- Ensemble trees (Random forests, XGBoost, LightGBM, GradientBoostingRegressor, ExtraTreesRegressor)
+- Penalized regression (Ridge, Lasso, ElasticNet, Lars, LassoLars)
+- Neural nets (Simple neural nets with 1-5 hidden layers, rely activation, and early stopping)

+_NB!_ When using penalized regressions, consider using the native CV-implementation from scikit-learn for speed.
+See Example 6 below.

+In addition, all scikit-learn learners can be supplied (e.g., HuberRegressor or BayesianRidge), but then one has to provide a parameter grid as well!

-Additionally, please contact the authors below if you find any bugs or have any suggestions for improvement.
+Please contact the authors below if you find any bugs or have any suggestions for improvement.
 Thank you!

 Author: Nicolaj Søndergaard Mühlbach (n.muhlbach at gmail dot com, muhlbach at mit dot edu)